 It is essential to keep the real-time functionalities distinct from the bulk of software for two prime reasons-

-- It simplifies the design and operation of non-real-time software.
-It reduces the safety worries even while using the codes of novice coders.
+- Simplifying the design and operation of non-real-time software as it reduces the safety worries even while using the codes of novice coders.

 - By segregating ISRs and high-priority tasks, the effort required to perform RMA or rate monotonic analysis gets reduced.

 The next step is very significant.
-It involves multiple evaluating steps to determine if the whole system works.
-Following are three of the most commonly implemented testing processes-
+It involves multiple evaluation steps to determine if the whole system works.
+The following are three of the most commonly implemented testing processes-

 - System test: It verifies whether the whole product meets the requirements.
 Generally, this testing does not fall under the department of engineers but fits into the test harness created by them.